A few days back, I wrote a post on How I select books for my kid.

 CLICK HERE to read the post.

-I got a few messages saying my kid won’t read any book.
+I got a few messages saying my kid won’t read any books.
 He/She says I don’t want to hear any story or says I am too tired to read a book.
 One exhausted parent said one of my kids loves reading and another kid gives excuses.
 This message made me write this post.
 Does your kid give the same excuse?
-If yes, read on to find how you can raise a reader, too.
+If yes, read on to find out how you can raise a reader, too.

 We can categorize it into two levels.
 Babies and Toddlers/Preschoolers.

 Babies: You may think reading is for babies?
 Well, yes, reading is for all humans and it’s their right to read.

-Have we ever thought to get books for a newborn baby?
+Have we ever thought about getting books for a newborn baby?
 When a baby is born, we get a lot of things for the baby.
 Be it toys or dresses or diapers or anything special for the baby.
 Along with the list, try including books as well.
 Books are a necessity for the baby.
 Start reading to them from the day you bring them home.
 Make that a part of the routine.
 They soon start getting familiarized with the sound of you, and they respond soon.

 I remember getting books for Nathan when he was three months and displaying them in front of him.
 His concentration will amaze me.
 I read to him aloud and he responded to me very well.
 We read together as fun and not as a chore.

 Research says the number of words a baby is exposed to has a direct impact on language development.
 So try to read a book daily.
 If you don’t have a book, you tell a story to your kid.
-If you want to give sensory touch along with a story use DIY props for it.
+If you want to give a sensory touch along with a story use DIY props for it.

 HOW TO READ?

 Around eight months, Nathan loved to lift the flap books and Elmer the Elephant was his favourite book.
 He makes noises and even points to the animals.

 CHOOSE RHYMING BOOKS: